saeedghsh/arrangement/src/NOTES.rst

 	    MDG: (nodes, edges)

 	- how to index each data structure and access their object?
-	  - nodes: subdivision.nodes[idx], where else are they accessible?
-	    edges: subdivision.edges[idx], where else are they accessible?
-	    faces: subdivision.decomposition.faces[idx]
-	    half-edges: subdivision.MDG[s][e][k]
-	    ...

 	- what is the relation between indices of different lists, e.g. nodes vs ips vs edges ...